 Questions about CSJ’s Bullying Prevention policy can be directed to Ray Shiu, CSJ’s Deputy Director.

 DC Public Schools Clearances Process

 Please see this thorough document explaining CSJ’s process for adhering to DC Public Schools Clearances Policy.

 Questions about CSJ’s adherence to DC Public Schools Clearances Process can be directed to Ray Shiu, CSJ’s Deputy Director.

 CSJ welcomes co-sponsorship opportunities with organizations, centers, programs and departments across Georgetown University.
 CSJ provides co-sponsorship support through financial, staff, vehicle, marketing, and in-kind resources.
 Interested campus partners are asked to to fill out this Co-sponsorship Request Form at least three weeks prior to the event.

 Questions regarding Event co-sponsorship with CSJ can be directed to CSJ’s Deputy Director, Ray Shiu.

 Undergraduate Employment and Federal Work Study

-CSJ has over 200 positions for undergraduates each fall and spring semester available for sustained engagement in the community, as well as approximately 50 positions in the summer.
+CSJ has over 200 positions for undergraduates each fall and spring semester available for sustained engagement in the community, as well as nearly 50 positions in the summer.
 Students with a Federal Work Study (FWS) award in their financial aid package may apply their award to these positions.
 University policy permits a student to hold only one FWS position at a time.
 On average, if students work approximately 6 hours a week throughout the Fall or Spring semester, they will exhaust their FWS award.
 Due to federal legislation, students can not log more than 20 hours in a week, unless classes are not in session (ex. late August, Spring Break).
-CSJ does not offer any paid undergraduate positions.
+CSJ does not offer paid undergraduate positions.
 CSJ’s standard starting rate is the DC minimum wage of $17.00 Undergraduates receive a 25 cents increase each term; these terms do not need to be consecutive.
 Coordinator-level positions start at $18.00/hour.
 Read more about Federal Work Study at Georgetown.
 Graduate students interested in work at the CSJ can find more information here.